Behind the Water: Music

 The original score was composed by Brent Kutzle and Fraser Kershaw.
 Behind the Water's soundtrack was released on April 23, 2016.

 Caribbean's Cana News states, "The score is clever enough to enhance the visions into place which assimilates to the footage from beginning to end."

 Release

-Behind the Water was released on International television during Earth Day weekend throughout the Caribbean and Latin America.
-Kershaw intends to bring the film alive in real time to public universities.
+Behind the Water was released by CaribVision on television during Earth Day weekend throughout the Caribbean and Latin America.
+Kershaw brought the film to public universities in the United States.